Marlins vs. Mets: Betting Trends, Records ATS, Home/Road Splits

 Marlins vs. Mets: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Luis Arraez and Jeff McNeil will look to continue their recent offensive production when the Miami Marlins and New York Mets meet at Citi Field on Tuesday, at 7:10 PM ET.
+Braxton Garrett gets the nod for the Miami Marlins on Wednesday at Citi Field against Jeff McNeil and the New York Mets.
+First pitch is at 4:10 PM ET in this first game of a three-game series.

-The Mets have been listed as +105 moneyline underdogs for this matchup with the Marlins (-130).
-The game's total is set at 7.5 runs.
+The Marlins are -120 moneyline favorites for this matchup with the Mets (+100).
+The total for the game is listed at 7.5 runs.

 Rep your team with officially licensed Marlins gear!
 Head to Fanatics to find jerseys, shirts, and much more.